Tijuana Killings Disrupt Period Of Relative Calm

 Baja California officials blame organized crime for the slayings.
 Some say it's a sign the drug war is alive in the border city.

-SAN DIEGO The slayings of five males in Tijuana on Saturday has disrupted a long period of calm in the city, a reminder that despite a recent decrease in drug violence, cartel rivalries in Tijuana are still active.
+The slayings of five males in Tijuana on Saturday has disrupted a long period of calm in the city, a reminder that despite a recent decrease in drug violence, cartel rivalries in Tijuana are still active.

 Authorities said one victim was the brother of Omar Cabrera Bengochea, a former Tijuana police officer recently arrested for having ties to the Sinaloa drug cartel.
 Police detained several suspects in nearby Rosarito Beach.